anp/sirfrancis/README.md

 2. `GET  /user/create/confirm/{email}/{confirmationKey}`
   * `confirmationKey`: Received in email.

-###Finding Movie IDs to Rate:
+####Finding Movie IDs to Rate:

 Requires auth:
 * `GET  /search/movies/{query}/{numResults}`
   * `query`: full text query
   * `numResults`: limit number of results

-###Rating Movies
+####Rating Movies

 * To view all of your ratings, auth required: `GET  /ratings/`
 * To add a rating, 1-10, auth required: `POST  /ratings/add/{imdbID}/{rating}`
   * `imdbID`: This field is returned in the search results.
 Can also be found in the URL of any IMDB page.
   * `rating`: valid values are 1-10.
-* To ignore a movie that you haven't seen: `POST  /ratings/ignore/{imdbID}`
+* To ignore a movie that you haven't seen (i.e. don't recommend it anymore): `POST  /ratings/ignore/{imdbID}`
   * `imdbID`: This field is returned in the search results.
 Can also be found in the URL of any IMDB page.

-###Viewing Recommendations
+####Viewing Recommendations

 The whole reason for creating SirFrancis!
 Best when an account already has >20 ratings.
 Auth required.

 `GET  /recommendations/{numReturned}`

-###Change password:
+####Change password:

 1. Forgot password, no auth required: `POST  /user/password/forgot/{email}/`
 2. Change password, no auth required: `POST  /user/password/change/{email}/{newPassword}/{confirmKey}`
   * `confirmKey`: Received in email.

-###Other user account endpoints:
+####Other user account endpoints:

 * Check if a user exists, no auth required (for a hypothetical login screen): `GET  /user/exists/{username}`
 * Delete user, auth required: `POST  /user/delete/`

-#Structure
+##Structure

 Rather than creating separate READMEs for each folder and package, this section describes how the important elements of the project are organized.

-* `sirfrancis`
-  * `src`
-    * `integration-test` -- separate test root for integration tests
+* `src/integration-test` -- separate test root for integration tests
-    * `main`
-      * `java`
-        * `io.sirfrancis.bacon`
-          * `api.responses`
+* `src/main/java/io.sirfrancis.bacon/api.responses`
   * POJOs that are just for responses.
 You can craft custom responses, but it's much easier if you just return a POJO.
-          * `auth`
+* `src/main/java/io.sirfrancis.bacon/auth`
   * Dropwizard provides parsing functionality for authentication headers, but it's up to the app to plug it in to the DB and to validate it.
 This uses built-in Java crypto and stores all user passwords as a salted hash.
-          * `core`
+* `src/main/java/io.sirfrancis.bacon/core`
   * Dropwizard serializes and deserializes domain POJOs, which live here.
-          * `db`
+* `src/main/java/io.sirfrancis.bacon/db`
   * `enums`
     * Because I've written a pseudo-custom ORM-not-really, I decided to house all important string literals in this package.
   * This package is where all the bugs live!
 It's responsible for interacting directly with the OrientDB graph database.
 It's possible to use a JDBC-compatible ORM with OrientDB, but that defeats the purpose of using a graph database which looks up relationships in O(1).
-          * `health`
+* `src/main/java/io.sirfrancis.bacon/health`
   * Database health check is it for now, and it's pretty rudimentary.
-          * `mailers`
+* `src/main/java/io.sirfrancis.bacon/mailers`
   * These classes are meant to encapsulate some of the SendGrid functionality to allow a change to a different email service.
 Need to make a couple changes still.
-          * `resources`
+* `src/main/java/io.sirfrancis.bacon/resources`
   * All URL endpoints are defined here.
 I've done a fair amount to contain the business logic here, but the DB layer still has a bit.
-          * `tasks`
+* `src/main/java/io.sirfrancis.bacon/tasks`
   * The two tasks here are used to initialize and update the content in the database.
-          * `util`
+* `src/main/java/io.sirfrancis.bacon/util`
   * Could also be called "misc" -- this just has a few things that are used in multiple packages.
-          * `BaconApplication`
+* `src/main/java/io.sirfrancis.bacon/BaconApplication.java`
   * This is the main application class, and it spins up everything that will be called.
-          * `BaconConfiguration`
+* `src/main/java/io.sirfrancis.bacon/BaconConfiguration.java`
   * This object is used by Dropwizard to serialize the config.yml file.
-      * `resources`
+* `src/main/resources`
   * Dropwizard is awesome in many ways, one of which is that it automatically inserts this banner at the top of your logs and console.
-    * `test`
 * `build.gradle`
   * Nothing too fancy here.
 A few custom tasks.
 Uses the capsule plugin (https://github.com/danthegoodman/gradle-capsule-plugin) for creating a fat JAR.
 * `config.yml.example`
   * A version of the config file with credentials stripped out.

-#Running SirFrancis's Tests
+##Running SirFrancis's Tests

 There are two Gradle tasks (run `clean` first): `test` and `integrationTest`.
 Tests are very limited coverage right now. *TODO!*